Ruwanthalankeshwara17/dotnetcore_global_exceptionhandling/README.md

 1. Write custom exception handler.
 2. Use Built-in middleware.

-Second approach is the safer option since it handles most of the edge cases.
+Second approach is the safer option since it handles most of the edge cases within it self.

 First add GlobalExceptionHandler class.Then add UseGlobalExceptionHandler function.
 In WriteResponse method write details flag is set based on the environment.